 We have an infrastructure problem.
-Many of the structures built in this country over the past several decades are showing signs of age and will need to be repaired or replaced in the coming years.
+Many structures built in this country over the past several decades are showing signs of age and will need repair or replacement in the coming years.

-Bridges represent one of the key components of the problem.
-The US has over 617,000 bridges and current estimates are that 7.5% of them — roughly 46,000 bridges — are structurally deficient.
+Bridges are a key component of the problem.
+The US has over 617,000 bridges, and current estimates are that 7.5% of them — roughly 46,000 bridges — are structurally deficient.
 That number is only expected to grow as existing structures age.

-Something many of these bridges have in common is that they are made from steel-reinforced concrete.
-This ubiquitous building technique has covered the globe with structures whose lifespan is not as long as we had once hoped.
+Many of these bridges are made of steel-reinforced concrete.
+This ubiquitous building technique has spread across the globe, leaving structures with lifespans shorter than we once hoped.

 In this post, we’re going to explain why steel-reinforced concrete became so popular and why it is time for an alternative.
 We’ll conclude with a discussion of glass fiber reinforced polymer (GRFP) rebar as a promising replacement for steel.

-Concrete was around before the Roman Empire arose, but, as with many other things, it was the Romans who perfected it and put it to good use in their building projects.
+Concrete existed before the Roman Empire, but, as with many other things, the Romans perfected it and put it to good use in their building projects.

 Probably the most famous example is the Pantheon in Rome, which features an enormous non-reinforced concrete dome.
 Built in 125 AD, it is still in fine shape after nearly 1,900 years.
-The Romans developed a recipe for concrete that has an incredible capacity to endure through time.
+The Romans developed a concrete recipe with an incredible capacity to endure over time.
 (In fact, the concrete they used for underwater applications actually gets harder as it ages.)

 So why do we have so many concrete structures built only a few decades ago that are falling apart?